Margate Jetty: Destruction and aftermath

 A storm surge on 11–12 January 1978 destroyed much of the structure and washed debris onto the beach.
 The RNLI station was isolated by the collapse.
-A RAF Search and Rescue Force Westland Wessex helicopter airlifted a lifeboat crew to the station to launch the boat and recover it to Ramsgate Lifeboat Station.
+An RAF Search and Rescue Force Westland Wessex helicopter airlifted a lifeboat crew to the station to launch the boat and recover it to Ramsgate Lifeboat Station.
 A replacement RNLI station was later constructed at Margate Harbour, where it remains in use.
 The wooden wreckage of the pier was burnt on the beach in the days following the storm surge, though portions were salvaged by local residents.
 Significant sections of the pier remained standing and demolition was attempted over the following years.
 More than 12 controlled explosions were made to demolish parts of the structure and the final portions were dismantled in 1998.

 Some relics from the pier structure are held at Margate Museum, these include the entrance plaque and portions of the railings and deck.
 The museum also holds a collection of memorabilia relating to the pier.
 Other pieces of salvaged wreckage can be found at locations across the town.
 A fundraising campaign was begun in 2007 to raise money to rebuild the pier.
 In summer 2018 a Dreamland Margate Mural-by-the-Sea art installation was erected at the former landward end of the pier.
 This took the form of a horseshoe-shaped lifebuoy with the words "Save Yourselves" written on it.